 Sarsaparilla has been used as a blood cleanser, for abscesses, ulcers, syphilis, shingles, as applications for wounds, asthma, rheumatism, digestive weakness, gout, gonorrhea, arthritis, fever, cough, scrofula, hypertension, psoriasis, skin diseases, and cancer .

 In Europe, sarsaparilla has been considered a tonic, blood purifier, diuretic, and diaphoretic.
 After its introduction to Europe in the 1500s, Smilax was a popular treatment for syphilis, which had reached epidemic proportions at this time.
 The standard treatment for syphilis during this time was mercury, which often caused insanity, blindness, loss of teeth, muscle atrophy, and death.

-Sarsaparilla has been used to make root beer in the past, but contrary to popular belief, it was for used for its foaming properties rather than flavour.
-Sarsaparilla actually does not have much flavour to offer at all, but contains high amounts of saponins which act like detergent, and will cause water to foam .
+Sarsaparilla has been used to make root beer in the past, but contrary to popular belief, it was for used for its foaming properties rather than flavor.
+Sarsaparilla actually does not have much flavor to offer at all, but contains high amounts of saponins which act like detergent, and will cause water to foam .